4dn-dcic/tibanna/docs/installation.rst

 Creating a bucket
 +++++++++++++++++

+You can skip this section if you want to use existing buckets for input/output/logs..

 If you are an admin or have a permission to create a bucket, you can either use the AWS Web Console or use the following command using `awscli`.
 For example, a data (input/output) bucket and a tibanna log bucket may be created.
 You could also separate input and output buckets, or have multiple input buckets, etc. Bucket names are globally unique.